grantrepository/gxmis/README.md

-# gxmis-plugin
+# gxmis
-plugin on eosio for GUOXINTAIYI organization
+extend on eosio for GUOXINTAIYI organization